Homebuilding Insights

 Credit Monitoring During the Loan Process

-When purchasing a home — especially new construction — your credit report is monitored continually until closing.
-For existing homes, this is usually a 30-day window, but for new construction, monitoring spans the entire build period (typically 4–5 months).
+When purchasing a home — especially new construction — your credit is monitored continuously until closing.
+For resale homes this may be 30 days, but for new construction the monitoring period often lasts 4–5 months.

 Need Guidance on Preparing Your Credit?

-If you’re preparing to buy a new home in Savannah, Richmond Hill, or Guyton, explore our Ernest Homes communities and browse our floor plans to find the right fit.
+If you’re preparing to buy in Savannah, Richmond Hill, or Guyton, explore our Ernest Homes communities and browse our floor plans to find the right fit.